What Is Competitive Benchmarking and Why Is It Important?

 What is an example of competitive benchmarking?

-An example of competitive benchmarking would be comparing your social media reach or engagement to that of your competitors.
-This allows you to see how well your social strategies for reaching your target audience are working, and if you reach more, less, or the same amount as your competitors.
-This information can inform your strategies for moving forward, so you can continue to stay competitive in the market.
+An example of competitive benchmarking would be comparing your social media reach to your competitors.
+This would allow you to see how well your social strategies for reaching your target audience are working and if you are gaining more, less, or the same amount as your competitors.
+This information can then inform your strategies to stay competitive in the market.

 What are competitive benchmarking metrics?

-Competitive benchmarking metrics are a predetermined set of metrics, or KPI’s, that are used to compare you to your competitors.
-Oftentimes, these metrics include things like social media reach, customer engagement, market share, share of voice, and many other metrics.
+Competitive benchmarking metrics are a predetermined set of metrics or KPIs used to compare you to your competitors.
+Often, these metrics include social media reach, customer engagement, market share, share of voice, and many others.
 The metrics you choose to use are completely dependent on your goals for the competitive benchmarking process.

 Why is competitive benchmarking important in product development?

 Benchmarking against competitors provides an external point of view on how you can improve your product or service.
-Limiting your product development processes to focus only on internal factors restricts your opportunities to improve.
-By looking at competitors' products, you can understand the differences between your own product and theirs, see what is working for them and what isn’t in terms of product design, and use that information to make well-backed decisions for the next steps in the development of your product.
+Limiting your product development processes to focus only on internal factors restricts improvement opportunities.
+By looking at competitors' products, you can understand the differences between your product and theirs, see what is working for them and what isn’t in terms of product design, and use that information to make well-backed decisions for the next steps in developing your product.